Analyzing Diffusion and Flow-driven Instability using Semidefinite Programming: Linear matrix inequality condition for stability/instability analysis

 for $\ell=2,3,\cdots,2 \ell_i+2$ and $i=1,2,\cdots,n$, where $\nu_{jk}^{(i)}$ is the $(j, k)$-th entry of the matrix $N_i$, and

 \end{enumerate}

 The core idea of this proposition is to find a sum of squares (SOS) decomposition of $\Delta_i(\zeta)$ (see Supplementary Information for the proof).
 That is, we certify non-negativity of $\Delta_i(\zeta)$ by showing that $\Delta_i(\zeta)$ can be represented as a sum of non-negative terms.
+In general, we can always find a constant matrix $M_i$ that makes the quadratic form (\ref{delta-def}) for a given polynomial $\Delta_i(\zeta)$.
+Thus, a sufficient condition for the non-negativity of the polynomial $\Delta_i(\zeta)$ is $M_i \succeq O$.
+However, this does not constitute a necessary condition since the choice of $M_i$ is not unique.
+In other words, we need to explore all possible quadratic expressions of $\Delta_i(\zeta)$ to show the necessary condition.
+The matrix $N_i$ satisfying ${\bm z}_i^T N_i {\bm z}_i = 0$ is added to $M_i$ in the condition (ii) for this purpose.

 The condition (ii) is amenable to computational implementation since it requires finding a single set of matrices $N_i~(i=1,2,\cdots,n)$ that satisfies (\ref{MN-cond}) instead of verifying the non-negativity of $\Delta_i(\zeta)$ for all $\zeta$.
 In fact, the problem of finding $N_i$ in (\ref{MN-cond}) can be reduced to semidefinite programming (SDP) \cite{Boyd1994,Boyd2008}, which is a class of convex optimization program with a linear objective function and semidefinite constraints.
 Thus, we can utilize existing SDP solvers such as SeDuMi \cite{Sturm1999} and SDPT3 \cite{Toh1999}, which implement interior point methods \cite{Forsgren2002} to efficiently search for the matrix $N_i$.
-It should be noted that the linearity equality constraints in (\ref{MN-cond}) can be equivalently transformed to semidefinite constraints $L \succeq O$ and $L \preceq O$ with a diagonal matrix $L$ whose entries are the left-hand side of the equality constraints, {\it i.e.,} $L:= \mathrm{diag}(\sum_{(j,k)\in\Theta_2} \nu_{jk}^{(1)}, \sum_{(j,k)\in\Theta_3} \nu_{jk}^{(1)}, \cdots, \sum_{(j,k)\in\Theta_{2\ell_{n}}} \nu_{jk}^{(n)})$.
+It should be noted that the linear equality constraints in (\ref{MN-cond}) can be equivalently transformed to semidefinite constraints $L \succeq O$ and $L \preceq O$ with a diagonal matrix $L$ whose entries are the left-hand side of the equality constraints, {\it i.e.,} $L:= \mathrm{diag}(\sum_{(j,k)\in\Theta_2} \nu_{jk}^{(1)}, \sum_{(j,k)\in\Theta_3} \nu_{jk}^{(1)}, \cdots, \sum_{(j,k)\in\Theta_{2\ell_{n}}} \nu_{jk}^{(n)})$.
 Thus, all of the constraints in the condition (ii) can be reduced to semidefinite conditions.

-{\bf Remark 1. ~} Although Hurwitz's stability condition \cite{Hinrichsen2011} requires strict positivity of $\Delta_i(\zeta)$ for the stability, it is generally hard for numerical optimization solvers to deal with strict inequality due to the machine epsilon issue.
-Thus, the condition (ii) of Proposition 1 can be used as a certificate of the stability in practice.